 If you need to extend your visa to continue your studies, but intend to apply outside the UK, you are not required to submit evidence of your application to us or submit your application before the expiry of your current visa (although you must ensure that you leave the UK before your current visa expires).

-On return to the UK, you must bring your new BRP and the 30-day vignette in your passport to the Student Services Enquiry Desk so that the university can update its records.
+On return to the UK, you must upload a copy of your new BRP and the new entry clearance visa inside your passport to our form on the UofG helpdesk so that the university can update its records.

 You should always ensure that you have permission from your school/institute to leave the UK if you are doing so during term-time.